bbepis/XUnity.AutoTranslator/README.md

 Here's how (still simplified):
  1. When the plugin sees an untranslated text, it will actually make four lookups, not one.
 These are, in order:
    a.
 Based on the untouched original text
    b.
-Based on the original text but without leading/trailing whitespace
+Based on the original text but without leading/trailing whitespace.
+If found the leading/trailing whitespace is added to the resulting translation
    c.
 Based on the original text but without internal non-repeating whitespace surrounding a newline
    d.
-Based on the original text but without leading/trailing whitespace and internal non-repeating whitespace surrounding a newline
+Based on the original text but without leading/trailing whitespace and internal non-repeating whitespace surrounding a newline.
+If found the leading/trailing whitespace is added to the resulting translation
  2. When the plugin loads the (manual) translation it will not make one dictionary entry, but three.
 These are:
    a.
 Based on the untouched original text and original translation
    b.
 Based on the original text (without leading/trailing whitespace) and original translation (without leading/trailing whitespace)